ergochat/ergo/DEVELOPING.md

 Develop branches are either used to work out implementation details in preperation for a cleaned-up version, for half-written ideas we want to continue persuing, or for stuff that we just don't want on `master` yet for whatever reason.

+## Updating dependencies

+Ergo vendors all dependencies using `go mod vendor`.
+To update a dependency, or add a new one:

+1. `go get -v bazbat.com/path/to/dependency` ; this downloads the new dependency
+2. `go mod vendor` ; this writes the dependency's source files to the `vendor/` directory
+3. `git add go.mod go.sum vendor/` ; this stages all relevant changes to the vendor directory, including file deletions.
+Take care that spurious changes (such as editor swapfiles) aren't added.
+4. `git commit`

 ## Releasing a new version

 1. Ensure the tests pass, locally on travis (`make test`, `make smoke`, and `make irctest`)